G. B. W. Lewis: Personal

-Lewis built "Shanghai Villa" on the St. Kilda Road, opposite Fawkner Park.
+Lewis built "Shanghai Villa" on St Kilda Road, opposite Fawkner Park.
 He sold its entire "very superior, well kept" furniture, also horses, carriages, dogs etc., by auction in 1867 preparatory to leaving for Europe.
 Some valuable pieces were donated or loaned to the Art Gallery.

 The residence was let by Lewis for £260 p.a.

 He had another sale of furniture and art objects in June 1872 when about to leave for India.

 The property was sold in 1882 when they left for Europe.

 Family

 George Encyl Lewis (c.
 1865 – 1 December 1918) was the only child of Mr and Mrs Lewis to survive childhood.
 He was an accomplished musician, and travelled with G. H. Snazelle to London to assist at his concert at the Egyptian Hall in 1894.
 He was conductor of the Adelphi Theatre, orchestra in 1899.

 He conducted the orchestra which accompanied the first production of Wilson Barrett's The Never Never Land in 1902.

 He composed a musical comedy A Spree in Paris, for which his mother wrote the libretto.